ikizir/HohhaDynamicXOR/README.md

 Because, apparantly, Bruce Scneier, is making so ridiculous suppositions that some people created a site to enumarate some "facts" about him. https://www.schneierfacts.com/

+There are many.
+But I can't resist to quote two of them here :)

+* When Bruce Schneier observes a quantum particle, it remains in the same state until he has finished observing it.
+* Bruce Schneier knows the state of schroedinger's cat

 ## Contacts